An asymptotic distribution theory for Eulerian recurrences with applications

 \section{Extensions}

-In view of the richness and diversity of Eulerian recurrences, a large number of extensions have been made; we briefly discuss some of them and examine the extent to which the tools used in this paper can apply as far as the limit distribution of the coefficients is concerned.
-For simplicity, we content ourselves with concrete examples rather than formulations of general theorems.
-More extensions and generalizations will be studied elsewhere.
+In view of the richness and diversity of Eulerian recurrences, many extensions have been made; here we briefly discuss some of them and examine the extent to which the tools used in this paper applies as far as the limit distribution of the coefficients is concerned.
+For simplicity, we content ourselves with concrete examples rather than the formulation of general theorems.
+Some extensions and generalizations will be elaborated elsewhere.

 Throughout this section, we denote the Eulerian polynomials by $A_n(v) := \sum_{0\le k<n}\eulerian{n}{k}v^k$.